Best Budgeting Tips for a Home Loan Deposit

 Make a few small changes and you'll get there, make big changes and see big results.

 Yes, this takes time!
 You also need to plan ahead with your shopping, get a little creative on the meal options, and potentially also discover what a pot and pan are used for in the kitchen!

 We have clients who get Deliveroo daily simply because it's easy and convenient however when they look at their savings account to see it is almost non-existent, this change can save big bucks.

-Then compare that to a nice pre-made salad, pre-made spaghetti, rice dish, stirfry, box of vege with dip, or any other quick and easy meal homemademeal.
+Then compare that to a nice pre-made salad, pre-made spaghetti, rice dish, stirfry, a box of vege with dip, or any other quick and easy homemade meal.

-I used to make a big lasagne, cut it up and freeze, then take a basic salad to have and ran the numbers on this.
+I used to make a big lasagne, cut it up and freeze it, then take a basic salad to have and run the numbers on this.
 It cost me less than $5 per meal.